Tena-rin/Kintsugi-Splitter/README.md

 Digitally preserving the cultural and artistic value of kintsugi
 **by Nao Uematsu**

-Kintain Breaks is a project dedicated to **preserving the cultural, artistic, and philosophical value of kintsugi**,
+Kintsugi Splitter is a project dedicated to **preserving the cultural, artistic, and philosophical value of kintsugi**,
 the Japanese technique of repairing broken ceramics with gold.

 Rather than treating breakage as damage, kintsugi embraces it as a part of the object’s history.
-Kintain Breaks continues this philosophy in the digital era by using **AI-based reconstruction, segmentation,
+Kintsugi Splitter continues this philosophy in the digital era by using **AI-based reconstruction, segmentation,
 and multimodal analysis** to archive repaired objects and make their stories accessible worldwide.

 ---